-5. Consider Applying for Residency
+5. Consider Applying for Citizenship

 If you’ve already lived in France for more than five years, you have the right to apply for French Citizenship, which you can do on the French government website.
 Until now, many British expats didn’t feel that the application process (which, to be fair, does include a lot of paperwork and procedures) was worth the effort, being as British Citizens were afforded pretty much the same rights as their French compatriots.
 With the UK now out of the EU though, it might be worth reconsidering.